What is private label and how it works for coffee roasting services

 Talking about price before cup profile is at cross purposes

-Private label arrangements obviously attempt to maximize their profit for both the producer (coffee roaster) and the retailer (brand) so they enter into negotiations with the objective of the lowest price tolerable.
+Private label arrangements obviously attempt to maximize their profit for both the producer (coffee roaster) and the retailer (brand) so they enter into negotiations with the objective of the lowest price each party can tolerate.

-By meaning tolerable, we are talking about what is the minimum cup quality the retailer (or brand) can get away with so as to satisfy their pricing and sales objectives.
+By meaning tolerating, we are talking about what is the minimum cup quality the retailer (or brand) can get away with so as to satisfy their pricing and sales objectives.
+Margin needs to be made by both parties.

-Coffee roasters need to maintain their business in a profitable manner so they can ensure the work they undertake is produces a return that supports their company in the long term – ongoing expenses for equipment break downs, specialized cleaning, maintenance and capital investments for upgrades, etc.
+Coffee roasters need to maintain their business in a profitable manner so they can continue to work with a return that supports their company in the long term – ongoing expenses for equipment break downs, specialized cleaning, maintenance and capital investments for upgrades, etc. All manufacturers have cost surprises – situations that can never be priced into a “lowest cost” agreement.

-Generally, quality is a discussion and negotiation point – in fact it’s the customer who wants the best quality at the lowest price and the roaster that wants to maintain their operating margins so they can continue to trade into the future instead of running assets into the ground on razor thin returns.
+Quality is the first important discussion in any negotiation point – in fact it’s the customer who wants the best quality at the lowest price and the roaster that wants to maintain their operating margins so they can continue to trade into the future instead of running assets into the ground on razor thin returns.

-In order to secure better pricing on the local roasting, the overseas brand may have to commit to a higher volume, or bigger batches roasted less often – so there is some scale efficiency and price reduction opportunities when large continuous volumes are processed.
+In order to secure better pricing on the local roasting, the Imported coffee brands may have to commit to a higher volume, or bigger batches roasted less often – so there is some scale efficiency and price reduction opportunities when large continuous volumes are processed.

-This starts to erode the freshness element of the product as the overseas brand many be acquiring and warehousing a locally roasted coffee for longer periods of time and potentially selling a stale product to the local Australian market.
+This starts to erode the freshness element of the product as the imported brand may need to also acquire warehousing of it’s locally roasted coffee for longer periods of time and potentially selling a stale product to the local Australian market.
 It begs the question – have they really achieved anything in terms of quality and freshness from branding their product “Now Locally Roasted in Australia” ?.

 Perhaps the only gain these Imported coffee brands have achieved is a change to the sourcing of ingredients to better match the Australian coffee drinker’s expectation of taste.